 - Additional suggested reading

-In addition to providing you with these resources, ELIC's Engage team have all previously served in the program and have specific knowledge and experience on how to get you there.
+In addition to providing you with these resources, ELIC’s Engage team all have previous experience raising support and have specific knowledge on how to get you there.

 The final application deadline is March 31.
 Early application is highly recommended and allows for a greater likelihood of serving in your location of preference.